fpdavis/OMAHSF-Lib/README.md

 ### Usage

-You will need to include Declarations.js and OMAHSF-Lib.js in your project:
+You will need to include OMAHSF-Lib.js in your project.
+OMAHSF-Lib.js will automatically add a reference to js/Declarations.js to your project.
+This method of loading Declarations.js will probably not work for Node.js and will need to be modified for that environement:

-`<script type="text/javascript" src="js/Declarations.js" defer></script>`

 `<script type="text/javascript" src="js/OMAHSF-Lib.js" defer></script>`